randylien/oren.github.com/posts/grunt.md

     npm install grunt -g

-create `grunt.js` this is grunt's config file.
+create `grunt.js` in the root dir of your project. this is grunt's config file.

     module.exports = function(grunt) {